Conoize/logkit.github.io/_includes/docs/formatting/entries/custom.md

 {% endhighlight %}
 {% comment %}_ This stops the editor from turning the rest of the document purple :( {% endcomment %}

 The initializer takes only one parameter - a closure of type `(LXLogEntry) -> String`.
 This closure must accept an `LXLogEntry` and return a `String`.
-The closure is free to use as many or as few of a Log Entry's properties as the developer wishes.
+The closure is free to use as many or as few of a [Log Entry's properties][entry-props] as the developer wishes.

 **Returns** an initialized `LXEntryFormatter` instance.